maller86/module-distribution/README.md

 This module can be used by end users for managing the distributions only.
 Further processing should be done by a Magento 2 developer.

-To use a distribution you should use Dependency Injection to inject the interface `FjodorMaller\Distribution\Api\DistricutionServiceInterface` to your model.
+To use a distribution you should use Dependency Injection to inject the interface `FjodorMaller\Distribution\Api\DistributionServiceInterface` to your model.
 Within this interface you have the method `getFilesystemByDistributionId($distributionId)` with the distribution id as the only parameter.

 When the given distribution id was found, it will return an instance implementing `League\Flysystem\FilesystemInterface` that is ready to use with the mentioned operations above.